-Here are descriptions of the new courses that are now offered.
+Here are descriptions of the Actuarial courses that are currently offered.

 ACSC/STAT 3720: Life Contingencies I was first offered in Winter 2015.